Hazaaa/PassSafe/README.md

 # PassSafe

-PassSafe is small and secure password manager with a modern design UI.
+PassSafe is small and secure password manager with a modern UI design.
 All your passwords safe in one place.

 >This is my first app and it has some things that could be changed for better code.